divyanshraj0408/MeetMates/README.md

 ✅ **Secure & Private** – Prevents unauthorized access and ensures data privacy.
 ✅ **Minimal & Intuitive UI** – A simple, distraction-free interface for easy interaction.
 ✅ **Abuse Prevention** – Includes **reporting & blocking** features to maintain a positive experience.
+---
+## 🧠 How It Works

+1. **Authentication**:
+   Users sign in using Google OAuth restricted to college email domains.
+Their token is validated on the backend (`/api/verify-token`) before connecting to the Socket.IO server.

+2. **Matching**:
+   Users can opt for a video or audio-only chat.
+When they click "Start Chat", a `findChat` event is emitted.
+The server then pairs them with another waiting user.

+3. **Connection Setup**:
+   If video is enabled, Pingo establishes a **WebRTC** peer-to-peer connection between the two users, allowing low-latency video communication.
+If not, only text-based messaging is enabled.

+4. **Chat Session**:
+   Once connected, users can chat freely.
+Messages are relayed via `sendMessage` and `message` events.
+The UI handles rendering local/remote streams and chat history.

+5. **Next/Leave**:
+   Clicking "Next" or leaving the session triggers a disconnect from the current room.
+The app resets the state and automatically searches for a new partner.

+6. **Safety**:
+   Users can report/exit at any time.
+The backend supports blocking or moderation enhancements.

+---

 ## 🛠️ Tech Stack